-The DSL (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
-In Lincolnshire we have a 6-year Safeguarding Training Plan and the DSL will undertake training around their specific role at least every two years.
-New DSLs or Deputies will need to be familiar with the content of the LSCP's procedures manual and to keep up to date with bi-annual updates.
+The DSL (and any DDSLs) will undergo training to provide them with the knowledge and skills required to carry out the role.
+In Lincolnshire we have a combined LSCP and education six-year Safeguarding Training Plan which is followed by the DSL and any DDSLs.
+The DSL will undertake training around their specific role at least every two years.
+New DSLs or DDSLs will need to be familiar with the content of the LSCP's procedures manual and to keep up to date with bi-annual updates.